JARBerry/EmojiDictionary/README.md

 # EmojiDictionary

 ## Overview
-This is an App to create a list of Emojis storing a description and usage, describing each one.
+This is an App to create a list of Emojis storing a description and usage.

 ## Features in the Demo